tkherman/Scheduling-Simulator/README.md

 >
 >   - What sort of **accounting** with you need to keep track of for each
 >     **Process**?
->       - we need to keep track of the pid, command, state, user, threshold, cpu
->         usage, arrival time and start time
->       - to do the above, we will create a struct for each process that holds
+		- We need to keep track of the pid, command, state, user time, threshold, cpu usage, arrival time, and start time for each process.
+To do so, we created a process struct that holds all the above information.
->         all the information listed
 >
 >   - How will you compute the turnaround and response times for each
 >     **Process**?
->       - we have to keep track of the time that all jobs arrive, start and
+		- To calculate the turnaround and response times, we have to keep track of when each job arrives, starts, and finishes.
+We will compute the response time (start time - arrival time) when a job starts and the turnarount time (finish time - arrival time) when a job finishes.
->         finish
->       - for each process, we will compute the turnaround time when the job
->         finishes and the response time when the job starts
 >
 >   - What information do you need to store in the **Scheduler**?
 How will it
 >     maintain a running and waiting queue?
->       - queue for waiting jobs
->       - FIFO
->           - keep track of number of running jobs
->       - Round Robin
->           - a running queue
->       - MLFQ
->           - a vector of queues where the index of is the level and the queue
->             is just like a queue in Round Robin
->
+		- In the Scheduler, we need to store a queue for waiting jobs and a queue for running jobs.
+Exactly how this works depends on the scheduling policy.
+For both FIFO and Round Robin, the waiting queue simply stores jobs that are waiting to be run and the running queue stores running jobs.
+For MLFQ, the waiting queue only holds the jobs that have yet to start, and the running queue works the same.
+However, for MLFQ, there is also a vector of queues to keep track of the jobs on each priority level.

 >   - How will you compute the average turnaround and response times for the
 >     whole process queue?
->       - have two variables that keeps track of the average turaround and
+>       - We have variables that keep track of the turaround and repsonse
->         repsonse times that we constantly update when a job starts or finishes
+		  as well as the number of processes considered.
+We update the average times when a job starts or finishes.

 Response.